MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 name: mlflow-env
 ```

+>[!NOTE]
-An MLflow environment operates at the level of the model, but an Azure Machine Learning environment operates at the workspace level for registered environments or the jobs/deployments level for anonymous environments.
+>An MLflow environment operates at the level of the model, but an Azure Machine Learning environment operates at the workspace level for registered environments or the jobs/deployments level for anonymous environments.
 When you deploy MLflow models, Azure Machine Learning builds the model environment and uses it for deployment.
 You can use the [Azure Machine Learning CLI](concept-v2.md) to override this behavior and deploy MLflow models to a specific Azure Machine Learning environment.

 ### Predict function